Skip to main content

 Application

-• The list of eligible PSLF loan types is available on the Federal Public Service Loan Forgiveness webpage and our Student Loan Repayment Program webpage, under “Information for Applicants.”
+• The list of eligible PSLF loan types is still available on the Federal Public Service Loan Forgiveness webpage and our Student Loan Repayment Program webpage, under “Information for Applicants.”

 • No. MCL 388.1627k states that eligible district staff members will remain eligible for other student loans when receiving funds under this program.